Georgegriff/griffadev/src/posts/progress-cards/progress-cards.md

 </div>
 ```

-Before today I've always shied away from full understanding all of the shorthand property capability that is baked into the background `attribute` but today i'm going to change that, let's work it out together, let's deconstruct this bit of css that constructs the progress indicator card together:
+Before today I've always shied away from full understanding all of the shorthand property capability that is baked into the background `attribute` but today I'm going to change that, let's work it out together, let's deconstruct this bit of css that constructs the progress indicator card together:

 ```css
 .progress-card {